mostafaahmed97/visual-traceroute/README.md

 ![](./docs/multi-hop.png)

 Some of the routers hops along our path will be private & won't be be able to back send a response, others might timeout while responding to us.
-But overall we get a pretty solid idea of how the path is.
+But overall we get a pretty solid idea of what the path is.

 You can run it on your computer to examine the output.
 ```bash